 It can be difficult to consider what will happen after you pass, and you may not be sure what your loved one may need for years down the road.
 Life is unpredictable, but with the right tools and documents, you can look to the future with confidence.

-You may find it helpful to discuss your concerns and estate planning objectives with an experienced attorney.
+You may find it helpful to discuss your concerns with an experienced attorney.
 An assessment of your case can help you see what you need in your plan to suit the specific and unique needs of your loved ones and beneficiaries.